 Finally and perhaps the best way of saving cash on your food shopping is to use Seasonal Picks and coupons.

 You can find paper coupons in all kinds of places, such as:

 Free newspapers - Such as the Metro which you can find on most methods of public transport.

 Magazines - which you don't necessarily even need to buy, simply ask friends and family to pass on theirs once finished, then cut out all the coupons.

 Supermarkets - Sometimes on entering your local supermarket there will be people handing out coupons or a table with some laid out on, also on the actual checkout there's usually a free magazine that has loads of coupons in.
 Also, check out the free food sample desks, as they often hand out coupons too.

-For Online coupons and Voucher codes you can, of course, get a whole load of offers and online discounts for your favourite supermarkets in our Food & Groceries section.
+For Online coupons and Seasonal Picks you can, of course, get a whole load of offers and online discounts for your favourite supermarkets in our Food & Groceries section.